Skip to main content

 Grade 3

 The student has demonstrated good knowledge and understanding of the main areas of the course.
 The student shows s/he can apply his/her knowledge and understanding of the course content in the returned tasks and the reflection.
 The student demonstrates good ability to gather and interpret relevant data (theory and know-how) to inform judgments that include reflection about what is asked for the assignment.
 The student is able to communicate his/her ideas in the assignments in a logical and academic way.
+The connections to the real working life are clear and the student has reflected his / her own learning process analytically also in the self evaluation.

 Grade 4 is covering some criteria of grade 5, but not enough to be a five.